Skip to main content

 Silver Lake

-Silver Lake earns an A — water clarity, phosphorus, and chlorophyll-a all rate among the best monitored waters in Waukesha County.
-Clarity, phosphorus, and chlorophyll-a all rate similarly, so there is no obvious single lever to pull on watershed management.
+Silver Lake earns an A — every scored parameter (clarity and phosphorus) rates among the best monitored waters in Waukesha County. clarity and phosphorus rate similarly, so there is no obvious single lever to pull on watershed management.

-A TSI value of 32 puts Silver Lake in the oligotrophic range, where biological productivity stays low and the water column remains clear.
+Mesotrophic conditions dominate at Silver Lake: enough nutrients for a healthy fishery, not so much that algal blooms become a chronic problem.
 Silver Lake reaches 40 ft at its deepest point — typical for Wisconsin mid-sized lakes, with seasonal stratification but limited cold-water refuge.
 Silver Lake covers 217 acres alongside partial shoreline records — a mid-sized water that supports a working fishery without being so large that conditions diverge between basins.
-Among the 48 graded lakes in Waukesha County, Silver Lake ranks 2 — in the top quartile locally.
+Among the 45 graded lakes in Waukesha County, Silver Lake ranks 10 — in the top quartile locally.

 Source: EPA Water Quality Portal sampling records, Wisconsin DNR Surface Water, last sampled 2025-08-31.
 Grade methodology: LakeGrade methodology.